mellowagain/gitarena/README.md

 ### Optional environment variables

 * `MAX_POOL_CONNECTIONS`: Max amount of connections the Postgres connection pool should keep open and ready to use.
+* `DATABASE_PASSWORD_FILE`: This environment variable may contain a path to a file containing the Postgres database password.
+In that case, the password does not need to be specified in the [Postgres connection string][postgres].
+This is for usage with Docker secrets.
 * `SERVE_STATIC_FILES`: If this environment variable is set, GitArena will serve `/static` resources.
 This is experimental.
 It is instead recommended configuring your reverse proxy to serve them.
-* `DATABASE_PASSWORD_FILE`: If `DATABASE_URL_FILE` is specified, this environment variable may contain a path to a file containing the Postgres database password.
-In that case, the password does not need to be specified in the [Postgres connection string][postgres].
-This is for usage with Docker secrets.

 ## Screenshots